 A healthy diet plan for a teenage girl should include:

-- Vitamins and minerals for healthy growth.
+- Vitamins and minerals for healthy growth and vitality.

 A healthy and balanced diet helps the child develop healthy eating habits, which will aid her in the future.
-Therefore, you need prepare a healthy diet for your teenage daughter.
+Therefore, you need to prepare a healthy diet for your teenage daughter.

-Tips On A Healthy Diet Plan For Teenage Girls:
+Tips On A Healthy Diet Plan For Teenage Girls

-Getting your teenage daughter to eat the right food is almost impossible.
-However, growing girls need more than just some food and water for sustenance.
+Growing girls need more than just some food and water for sustenance.
 They need a complete diet that gives them the nutrition they need to grow into healthy and strong young women.
 Here are a few things you should keep in mind when formulating a diet plan for your girl.

 1. Plan your child’s meals

-2. Tell her healthy fats are good fats:
+2. Tell her healthy fats are good fats

-4. Set a time for snacks:
+4. Set a time for snacks

-5. Give a twist to lunch:
+5. Give a twist to lunch

 Make lunch interesting for your daughter by using the same ingredients differently.